 All comfort stations are equipped with flush toilets (campground – seasonal; Bay comfort station – year-round).
 Flush toilets are also available at the Visitor Centre (year-round).
 Facilities are equipped with vault toilets or Porta-john toilets in remote areas, trails and during winter operation.

-Laundry facilities are available in each of the three comfort stations in the main campground.
+Laundry facilities are available in the North and South comfort stations in the main campground.

 The Park Store, located on the Rondeau Bay side of the park is within walking distance of the campground and sells a variety of sundry and camping supplies, as well as basic grocery items.
 The store also provides numerous souvenir and clothing choices, which includes the Ontario Parks Merchandise line.
 An extensive snack bar and grill is also available, where you can get your favourite food fix.
 Don’t forget the ice cream!
 Check out what’s new each week.